 Note: since I’ve started work at NASA (June 2020), what I’m working on has changed slightly.
 I’m still figuring out my new research directions; I’ll update this page soon!

 Phentotypic heterogeneity in microbial populations

 Microbes are, admittedly, relatively simple organisms: single cells, small genomes.
 We often assume that two microbial cells that have the same genome will behave in the same way if they’re in the same environment.
 But in reality, microbial populations are capable of generating surprising complexity even in when they’re composed of genetically identical individuals.
 This is sometimes due to interactions with each other or with the environment, but sometimes it’s simply stochastic!
 I’m curious about how this diversity– even the stochastic kind– can make a population better adapted to its environment.
 In the lab, I’ve been investigating phenotypic heterogeneity in tolerance to the toxin formaldehyde in populations of Methylobacterium extorquens.
-And with colleagues from the SFI Complex Systems Summer School, I’m using agent-based modeling to investigate when and how phenotypic heterogeneity can evolve in a microbial population.
+And with colleagues from the SFI Complex Systems Summer School, I’m using agent-based modeling to investigate when and how phenotypic heterogeneity can evolve in a microbial population (see details at the Pheno-Evo page!).
 You can read more about the surprising “individuality” of bacterial cells in a blog post I wrote in 2017, and in this recent article in Quanta Magazine, which features my work and the work of many others.

 Microbial ecology and evolution from the perspective of functional traits